thegenemyers/PHASE-MERS/README.md

     ...
 ```
-in response to <code>Phasemer -L -h8:40 CBS.ktab</code> where CBS is a 50X HiFi data set of
+in response to `Phasemer -L -h8:40 CBS.ktab` where CBS is a 50X HiFi data set of
 Cabernet Sauvignon.

 With the &#8209;Ls option set, Phasemer produces an alphabetical listing of each het&#8209;mer.